Murder of Vladislav Tornovoy: Investigator’s comments

 According to investigator Badma Gilyandikov's version, the reason for the murder was personal dislike.
 A senior investigator of District Investigative Division SC in the region, Andrey Gapchenko said, that the motive for committing the crime was discovery of the homosexuality of the killed man.
 However, Gapchenko pointed that this information had not been checked and it would never be checked.
 During an interview with RIA Novosti Gapchenko said, that according to words of one suspect, Tornovoy came out to his friends while drinking alcohol, and as a joke other guys wanted to undress him to send him home without clothes, but the joke went too far.
 At the same time Gapchenko said that the investigation considered other reasons for the murder, but they could not be disclosed due to the ongoing investigation.

 Trial

 The trial started in December 2013 and it took place behind closed doors in the Volgograd Regional Court.
 The press secretary of the Volgograd Regional Court, Vladimir Shevchenko, said that the court session is closed because of "discussion of private life of the victim".
 The court session decided to send the three suspects to the Serbsky Center in Moscow for psychiatric examinations.
 Sessions will continue after examinations proceed.
-Tornovoy family ignored the court session, and lawyers refused to comment.
+The Tornovoy family ignored the court session, and lawyers refused to comment.